 - students providing direct service to the community organization

 - a service-learning component

-- involve collaborative group participation; and
+- collaborative group participation

 - Applicants must be a UO student currently enrolled full time or a student organization registered with the Associate Students of the University of Oregon (ASUO) or recognized by an official university department.